Ralim/IronOS/Documentation/GettingStarted.md

 # Getting Started

-Getting started with Iron OS on your Pinecil/TS80/TS80P/TS100.
+Getting started with IronOS on your Pinecil/TS80/TS80P/TS100.
-If your device did not come with Iron OS already installed, or if you need to update to the latest version; please see the [Flashing Guide](/Documentation/Flashing.md).
+If your device did not come with IronOS already installed, or if you need to update to the latest version; please see the [Flashing Guide](/Documentation/Flashing.md).

 Once your Iron has been flashed, on first power on it _may_ warn you about the system settings being reset.
 _Do not panic_; this is 100% completely normal.
 This is here to note to you that they have been reset to handle the internal structure changing.